Six Nations: Luther Burrell not getting carried away despite superb start to England career

 "When you've got world-class players around you like I have at Northampton, you can just feed off them.
 It's been brilliant for me and it's a fantastic club to be at.
 I'm very thankful for what they've done for me."

-With his club side Burrell has had the chance to appear in the Heineken Cup, however he admits that playing for England has been another step up, even if he has taken to it like a duck to water.
+With his club side Burrell has had the chance to play in the Heineken Cup, Europe's premier club competition.
+However, he admits that playing for England has been another step up from that.

 "It's the intensity and the speed of everything.
-It's very, very quick," he said about his early international experiences.
+It's very, very quick," he admits.

 "Your reaction time has got to be spot-on, if you get caught napping you get sussed out.
 You're coming up against the best players in the respective countries and they're very smart.